Harmful computing practices in enterprise

 All those bad practices can easily harm a company’s security and lead to data leakages.
 To avoid this, setting up a mobile device management system is essential.

-An MDM solution like TinyMDM enables businesses to solve the problems listed above.
-Indeed, this software can be used to remotely force a password on professional mobiles but also to block access to business data on personal devices with the installation of a work profile.
+Indeed, one can use this software to remotely force a password on professional mobiles and also to block access to business data on personal devices with the installation of a work profile.
 Also, with this Android mobile device management solution it is possible to choose the applications that will be visible on smartphones, tablets or rugged devices and to block access to the public Play Store.
 Among other features, we can find the professional files synchronization, which might be restricted to specific devices only.